girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/K means Clustering Algorithm/README.md

 ```
 ![Scatter Plot 3](./Images/Scatter_3.png)

 This is one of the disadvantage of k means algorithm.
-There are lot of outliers present because of which uneven clustering took place as you can see in the image above.
+There are outliers present because of which uneven clustering took place as you can see in the image above.

 ## Applications of K means clustering
 - Fistly, the courier company example for deciding where to open delivery center. :)